He’d taken a photograph of his mother the day he left.

 “Miriam,” Sister Ahatu greeted her.
 “I would like you to meet Maude, she is studying theology with Dr. Duncan.”

-“I’m sure Maude wouldn’t mind driving you,” the Sister responded, looking at the young woman.
+“I’m sure Maude wouldn’t mind driving you,” the Sister said, looking at the young woman.

-“I would be happy to,” Maude responded cheerfully.
+“I would be happy to,” Maude said cheerfully.

-“I think I will look for an apartment.
-That may take all day,” Batresh responded.
+“I need to find an apartment.
+It may take all day,” Batresh said.